QAInsights/slides/slides.md

 # Infrastructure as Code (IaC) 🏗

-- helps to build, change, and version infrastructure safely and efficiently.
+- helps to build, change, and version infrastructure safely and efficiently

 ---